Complex structure on the six dimensional sphere from a spontaneous symmetry breaking: Introduction

-Guided by these ideas in what follows we hope to prove the existence of a complex structure on the six-sphere.
 The paper is organized as follows.
-In Sect. \ref{two} we formulate a hierarchy of classical field theories describing various spontaneous symmetry breakings related to the existence of various geometric structures on the underlying manifold.
+Sect. \ref{two} summarizes the physical background motivation.
+It contains a formulation of a hierarchy of classical field theories with gauge symmetry describing various spontaneous symmetry breakings related to the existence of various geometric structures on the underlying manifold.
 Apparently these sort of spontaneous symmetry breakings are not distinguished by physicists.
-In particular we identify a non-linear Higgs scalar theory on the tangent bundle of an even dimensional oriented Riemannian manifold describing a so-called ``weak spontaneous symmetry breaking'' which is the physical reformulation of the existence of a non-K\"ahlerian integrable almost complex structure on the underlying manifold.
+In particular we identify a so-called ``Yang--Mills--Higgs--Nijenhuis field theory'' on the tangent bundle of an even dimensional oriented Riemannian manifold describing a so-called ``weak spontaneous symmetry breaking'' which is the physical reformulation of the existence of a non-K\"ahlerian integrable almost complex structure on the underlying manifold.
 Unfortunately this theory is highly non-linear hence solving its field equations directly or even the detailed analytical study of them is far beyond our technical limits.

-Instead of this in Sect. \ref{three} we develop a sort of global Fourier expansion which makes it possible to understand the behaviour of sections of trivial vector bundles over ${\rm G}_2$ in our limit.
+Instead in Sect. \ref{three} we rigorously develop a sort of global Fourier expansion which makes it possible to push down sections of vector bundles with lifted $G$-action over the total space $P$ of a principal $G$-bundle to sections of quotient vector bundles over the base space $M=P/G$.
+However if we want to make a contact with the gauge symmetry inherently present in our formulation it turns out that this global Fourier expansion is not unique: Fourier expansion of a section is in general {\it not} gauge equivalent to the Fourier expansion of the gauge transformed section.
+Or saying equivalently, the Fourier expansion of vector-valued sections is not unique in general and depends on the choosen lifted $G$-action on the vector bundle on $P$.

-This technique enables us in Sect. \ref{four} to prove {\it ad hoc} the existence of a smooth vacuum solution of the field equations of this Higgs scalar theory over $S^6$ by starting with an obvious vacuum solution of a similar theory on ${\rm G}_2$ and then taking its ground Fourier mode in the limit ${\rm Vol}({\rm SU}(3))\rightarrow 0$.
-This section contains our main result, namely that there exists an integrable almost complex structure on the six-sphere (cf. Theorem \ref{Xtetel}). {\bf Acknowledgement.} The author was partially supported by OTKA grant No. NK81203 (Hungary).
+As a warming-up in Sect. \ref{five} we construct the standard complex structure on $S^2$ with our tools developed here.
+Actually no Fourier expansion is required for this trivial example.